KissnKill/KissnKill/README.md

 do not dump random personal issues on me if i barely know you i dont care and i WILL let you know

 ### DNI ***-15*** & ***19+***

+> ' its like time forgot to take me with it. '